-When travelling in a taxi, crummy, company supplied or like vehicle outside regular straight time shift hours, such non-operating premium travel time shall be paid at time and one half of the applicable hourly rate.
+When travelling in a taxi, crummy, company supplied or like vehicle outside of regular straight time shift hours, such non-operating travel time shall be paid at one and one half (11⁄2) times the otherwise applicable straight time hourly wage rate for the driver, and one and one-quarter (11⁄4) times the otherwise applicable straight time hourly wage rate for the passenger(s).
+Only one (1) employee shall be paid as a driver for any single trip, and the Employer shall retain the right to designate such driver at its sole discretion.
 Such vehicles will conform to public transportation standards with full insurance coverage and operated in compliance with WorkSafeBC regulations.